Skip to content

 Local workflow example

-Global workflows are defined once in the Actions tab and can be reused throughout your application.
+Functions are defined once in the Workflows tab in the left panel of the Interface tab and can be reused throughout your application.
 They help you maintain consistency and reduce duplication by centralizing common workflow logic.

 TIP